 We can never guarantee wildlife, however, this is a well-known hauling-out place for walruses.
 Better Moments has the right to change the route and destination of the trip due to the weather conditions.
 The weather forecast is never completely reliable in the areas we are travelling in, therefore like on all other boat trips, we always want to go out and see for ourselves if we can reach our destination.
-In case the weather prevents us form getting all the way, we will spend the day in the beautiful Isfjorden, visiting glaciers and searching for other wildlife.
+In case the weather prevents us from getting all the way there, we will spend the day in the beautiful Isfjorden, visiting glaciers and searching for other wildlife.

 Please let us know if you have any food allergies or restrictions.